 Learn what inspires Fred Hutch scientists to find the next big breakthrough.

 As a scientist, Dr. Larry Corey has led some of the most significant advances in medicine in the last 30 years: the development of safe and effective antivirals for herpes viruses, HIV, and hepatitis infections.
 Now as president and director of Fred Hutchinson Cancer Research Center, he is helping to drive lifesaving discoveries across a broad spectrum of diseases.

 An international expert in virology, immunology and vaccine development, Corey made a major discovery in the early 1980s when he demonstrated the effectiveness of the world’s first antiviral therapy (acyclovir) for the treatment of herpes simplex virus-2 (genital herpes).
-Working with Dr. Gertrude Elion (the inventor of acyclovir) at Burroughs-Wellcome, Larry was the first to give patients oral antivirals for an extended time safely and effectively.
+Working with Dr. Gertrude Elion (the inventor of acyclovir) at Burroughs-Wellcome, Corey was the first to give patients oral antivirals for an extended time safely and effectively.
 At the time, many scientists believed such specific and safe antiviral drugs were not achievable.

 “It was a very heretical concept at the time,” Corey said.
 “But the road that we created in herpes is the road that was followed for HIV, cytomegalovirus, hepatitis B and now hepatitis C. There is nothing that has impacted the lives of more people than antivirals, especially those for HIV.”
 That first use of antivirals sparked a wave of research that continues to deliver promising results today.

 In 1987, Corey directed the AIDS Clinical Trials Group and under his leadership the antiretroviral drug AZT, which reduces maternal-fetal HIV transmission, was developed, as was the demonstration that combination antiviral therapy could markedly extend life expectancy of HIV-infected individuals.
 His numerous contributions to the field of HIV research include the discovery that HSV-2 can make people more susceptible to HIV infection, as well as the development of a global clinical trials group to speed the discovery of HIV vaccines.